THARUN1024/THARUN1024/README.md

 ## From Data Enthusiast to Data Professional!
 Hey there 👋, I’m **Tharun**!
-I harness the power of **SQL, Python, Tableau, Excel**, and data libraries like **Pandas, NumPy, Matplotlib, and Seaborn** to uncover meaningful insights from raw data.
+I harness the power of **SQL, Python (Pandas, NumPy, Matplotlib, Seaborn), Tableau, Excel** to uncover meaningful insights from raw data.

 📊 **Data excites me, and so does the journey of continuous learning**—I’m eager to dive deeper into **Data Science and Data Engineering** in the future! 🚀